0BAB1/HOLY_CORE_COURSE/fpga_edition/fpga_edition.md

 - We grab our test file where we left it
 - We assert the `csr_flush_order` flag like the user wants to flush
 - And we simply check that the cache initites write_back by checking the AXI FSM states
+- Also check the `csr_flushing` register bahvior and read bypass system.

 ```python
 # test_holy_cache.py